 A: You can work in power companies, telecoms, manufacturing, or even start your own tech firm.

-Q: Can polytechnic graduates go to university for this course?
+Q: Can polytechnic graduates go to a University for this course?

 A: Yes, through Direct Entry after completing ND or HND.